VisuALSeyegaze/VisuALS_Windows/README.md

 ## Getting Started

 These instructions will get you a copy of the VisuALS software up and running on your local machine.
-See the CONTRIBUTING document for information on installing the project for development and testing.

 ### Prerequisites